cappersdl/cappers-delight/README.md

 * *youtube-dl* : you'll need to have this installed on your system.
 If you don't know how to install it and run it from a CLI, this is a non-starter.
 You won't find instructions here.
 Perhaps a Google search may be in order?
 * *ffmpeg* : this does the heavy lifting of capturing, downloading, and encoding files.

+## Running it

+From your favorite terminal, navigate to the cappers-delight path and enter:
+    npm start

+This kicks things off and runs the app.
+You're also free to build and package it as an app for your OS